microsoft/delta-kusto/README.md

 ## Limitations

-Delta-Kusto is currently in development.
-It has no releases yet.

-The minimum viable product (MVP) will compute delta on *functions*.
+The [current release](https://github.com/microsoft/delta-kusto/releases) of Delta-Kusto focusses on *functions*.

-## Tutorials
+[Tables are planned](https://github.com/microsoft/delta-kusto/issues/8) for the next release.

-See the [tutorial section](documentation/tutorials/README.md) for different tutorials on Delta-Kusto.
+See the [list of issues](https://github.com/microsoft/delta-kusto/issues/) for details on upcoming features and bugs found.

 ## Alternatives